smart-classic/smart_server/README.md

  postgres=# \q
  </pre>

-* Create the Databases and make the smart user their owner.
+* Create the Database and make the smart user its owner.
  <pre>
  createdb -O smart smart
- createdb -O smart rxnorm
  exit
  </pre>